35 Essential Behavioral Interview Questions for Hiring Managers: Improve Your Hiring Process and Build Strong Teams”.

 12. Can you tell me how you decide how long to spend on a particular task or project?

-13. Can you walk me through the system or process you need to manage your time at work?
+13. Can you walk me through the system or process you use to manage your time at work?

 15. Mastering Leadership: Behavioral Interview Questions